cbritton/YieldTelegramBot/README.md

 This is a simple Telegram bot that responds to the following commands:
 - yield  - this returns a table of the most recent yield rates
 - curve  - shows the yield curve on the most recent rates
+- spread - shows the spread graph between two maturities, optionally takes an number value for months to plot.
+For example, /spread 2y 10y 36 plots the difference between the 2 and 10 year going back 36 months.
+If the month is not provided, the default is 12.

 Example response for the table: